Stimulate innovation as it is committed to a positive and active role within Kuwaiti society

 Aiming to foster and support the abilities and talents of Kuwait’s future generations, we encourage the youth to adopt a culture of voluntarism in specialized fields.

 Tamdeen Group is a keen contributor and initiator of various social responsibility activities, especially Kuwait’s cultural heritage activities.

-The Aw lad Amer folk band is one of the most renowned traditional Kuwaiti folk music bands, which has been performing various Khaliji musical arts, most notably particularly Ardha, since the era of Sheikh MubarakAl Sabah to this day.
-The band’s headquarter in SouthSabahiya, which was inaugurated in 2009 under the patronage of the band’s honorary president, by His Excellency Sheikh Jaber Abdullah Al Jaber Al Sabah, was designed and built by Tamdeen Group.
+The Awlad Amer folk band is one of the most renowned traditional Kuwaiti folk music bands, which has been performing various Khaliji musical arts, most notably particularly Ardha, since the era of Sheikh MubarakAl Sabah to this day.
+Believing in Kuwait’s heritage, Tamdeen Group took in charge to design and construct the band’s new headquarter completely at a cost of 250,000 KD.

-Salem Al Mubarak Street, in Salmiya, extends from Harun Al Rashid Street to Ras Al Salmiya and from Hamad Al MubarakStreet to the Arabian Gulf Street, and is one of the most bustling shopping streets in Kuwait.
+Salem Al Mubarak Street, in Salmiya, extends from Harun Al Rashid Street to Ras Al Salmiya and from Hamad Al Mubarak Street to the Arabian Gulf Street, and is one of the most bustling shopping streets in Kuwait.
 Tamdeen Group, in cooperation with the Municipal Council, and other private sector companies, has conducted a study to assess development of Salem Al Mubarak Street and the surrounding areas.

 Tamdeen Group partnered with Kuwait Municipality and other developers in a joint venture to regenerate the Wattiyah coastal area, with the design, parks and improved urban areas.